StyleBooth: Image Style Editing with Multimodal Instruction: StyleBooth

-As shown in~\cref{fig:method2}, in order to balance the presence of visual elements, we introduce a Scale Weighting Mechanism.
+\textbf{Scale weighting mechanism for compositional style editing.} As shown in~\cref{fig:method2}, in order to balance the presence of visual elements, we introduce a Scale Weighting Mechanism.
 For $n$ textual or visual style representations, we assign a series of multiplicative scale factors $\alpha_1,\alpha_2,\ldots,\alpha_n$.
 We find the Scale Weighting Mechanism effective in controlling the style presence ratio in the final results.